Bipolar Spectrum Diagnostic Scale: Background

 Bipolar disorder (BD) is a psychiatric disorder defined by intermittent episodes of depression and (hypo)mania during the individual's lifetime.
 The DSM-5 and ICD-11 recognise bipolar disorder as a spectrum with three specific subtypes: bipolar I disorder, bipolar II disorder and cyclothymic disorder.
-The lifetime prevalence of BD is approximately 1% in the general population, but rises to 4% when given the broader definition of bipolar spectrum disorder.
+The lifetime prevalence of bipolar I is approximately 1% in the general population, while bipolar II is an additional 1.1% The broader definition of bipolar spectrum disorder includes as much as 6% of the population.

 As a result of the broad and complex nature of bipolar disorder, misdiagnosis is fairly common: 69% of confirmed cases are found to be initially misdiagnosed and more than a third of individuals are misdiagnosed for ten years onwards.
 For individuals with milder symptoms of BD, this seems to be even more prevalent.

 The BSDS was devised to estimate not only severe cases of bipolar disorder, but also milder variants in a more sensitive manner.
 The scale is ideal for screening, but not for diagnosing BD as the 19 questions do not accurately reflect the main criterion of the DSM-5.
 The scale has however been found to accurately rule out a diagnosis of BD altogether for an individual.